 5. I am installing a new pool or spa and have decided to engage separate swimming pool and safety barrier installers.
 Whose responsibility is it to install and maintain the temporary safety barrier during construction?

 The issue of who installs and maintains the safety barrier during construction depends on who (if anyone) is on-site and who has responsibility for the building work.
-If you are living on-site, and have engaged a builder to construct the pool then they will have responsibility for installing the temporary safety barrier and maintaining the barrier while they are on-site.
+If you are living on-site and have engaged a builder to construct the pool, then they will have responsibility for installing the temporary safety barrier and maintaining the barrier while they are on-site.
 You will have responsibility for maintaining the barrier when the builder is off-site.
-Discuss this with your builder so that you are both clear on responsibilities and request a clause to be included in the building contract.
+Discuss this with your builder, so that you are both clear on your responsibilities, and request a clause to be included in the building contract.

-In the case of owner-builders, they are responsible for installing and maintaining the temporary barrier until the permanent barrier is installed at all times, as they are the 'person in charge of building work' as outlined in the building permit.
+In the case of owner-builders, they are responsible for installing and maintaining the temporary barrier at all times until the permanent barrier is installed, as they are the "person in charge of building work" as outlined in the building permit.

 6. What if I am engaging a builder and they ask me to be an owner-builder?

-7. Can I use a door from my dwelling into the pool?
+7. Can I have a door leading from my dwelling into the pool?